kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling `APIServerDropManagedFields` will cause the API server to ignore the `drop` parameter and always return `managedFields`.
-Disabling `ClientDropManagedFields` will cause clients to stop sending the `Accept` header.
+Disabling `ManagedFieldsOptOut` will cause the API server to ignore the `drop` parameter and always return `managedFields`.
+Disabling `ManagedFieldsOptOutClient` will cause clients to stop sending the `Accept` header.
 Feature gates are typically disabled by setting the flag to `false` and restarting the component.

 ###### What happens if we reenable the feature if it was previously rolled back?